pavelvaraksa/cardealer/README.md

 # Car dealer project

 # Description:
 This project is a website for purchasing Audi cars.
-It allows you to view cars, select or configure them for ordering.
+It allows you to view cars and select them for ordering.
 You can choose a dealer depending on the location you need.
 Dealerships are represented in all major cities of Belarus.

 # Roles:
 Guest - has the opportunity to get acquainted with the history of the company, find out the data of the number or e-mail for communication, as well as register on the site.